Where can I find information about grant and fellowship funding opportunities?

 The Research Partnerships team from the University Research Services can help you with non-grant funding sources, including the identification, development and management of relationships with external partners.
 This advice and support includes the partnership aspects of grant schemes such as ARC Linkage Projects.

-The University also offers partnership funding through its Enterprise Partnerships Scheme to encourage initial research engagement with commercial, government and philanthropic organisations.
+The University also offers funding through its Enterprise Partnerships Scheme to encourage initial research engagement with commercial, government and philanthropic organisations.
 This can help fund your first pilot research project with external partners.

 What factors should I consider when deciding whether to apply for a specific grant or fellowship?